demispatti/nicescrollr/readme.txt

 == Frequently Asked Questions ==

 = Why doesn't it work with my theme? =
 Most likely, this is because your theme (or another plugin?) already has the Nicescroll library on board.
 If that's the case, I advise you to uninstall this plugin again to prevent compatibility issues.
-Of course, you can always ask your theme developer to implement a function to disable the built-in solution if you like to use this plugin and its options.
+Of course, you can always ask your theme developer to implement a function to disable the built-in solution if you like to use this plugin and its Options.

 The capability required for being able to customize settings is the following: